- After the success of Sons And Fascination

 album's been deleted for good, being replaced by Virgin's early year compilation

 - Recently the discovery of old trade adverts and an obscure colour proof sleeve suggest the album was going to be

-called Trace Elements.
+called Trace Elements in Europe.

 - Virgin aquired the rights to the album when they purchased Simple Minds' back catalogue in

 1982.
 Celebration was reissued on the label's full-price range as a